minprog/cs50x-1718-1819/sections/07 Practical/Practical.md

 When the user visits the register page via POST, it means a form was submitted.
 You can see a TODO here.
 It is up to you to make sure the fields from the form are imported into the database.
 When the user reaches the page via GET, the html form is rendered.

+Not sure how to register a group?
+Start by writing a correct SQL query in the SQL tab of phpLiteAdmin, for example by trying to register a group called "Test" with students "One", "Two", "Three", "Four", and the current datetime.
+You can see all registered groups in the Browse tab of the groups table.

 ### `overview()`